 end;

-Next, note that when in editing mode, all keystrokes are going to the DBGrid's cell, we have to make sure they are sent to the DBLookupComboBox.
-In the case of a DBLookupComboBox we are primarily interested in the [Tab] key - [Tab] should move the input focus to the next cell.
+Note that when in editing mode, all keystrokes are going to the DBGrid's cell but we have to make sure they are sent to the DBLookupComboBox.
+In the case of a DBLookupComboBox, we are primarily interested in the [Tab] key; it should move the input focus to the next cell.

 procedure TForm1.DBGrid1KeyPress(Sender: TObject; var Key: Char);